 |The Horten brothers in their Luftwaffe uniforms|

 Both brothers became Luftwaffe pilots, but they retained their interest in design.
-They were looked upon as interlopers by the real aircraft designers, but had the advantage over others of being actual Nazis.
+They were looked upon as interlopers by the real aircraft designers, but had the advantage over others of being actual Party members.
 They were good pilots: Walter flew as Adolf Galland's wingman and was credited with seven kills.

 The brothers' best design was the Horten 229.
 It was a jet-powered flying wing that was built and flew before the end of the war.
 The brothers came up with other advanced designs as well, but they were never built except as gliders.
 They also participated in the Amerika Bomber project.